ComputeCanada/molmodsim-vmd-visualization/_episodes/02-VMD_basics.md

 #### Working with Graphical Representations
 ##### Creating and modifying graphical representations
+In the `Graphical representations` window you can
+   - create representations using atom selections
+   - choose drawing and coloring methods

-- Navigate to `Graphics`->`Representations`
+- Navigate to `Graphics` --> `Representations`
 - Change `Drawing Method` to `New Cartoon`
 - Change `Coloring Method` to `Chain`

 - Try to get a better illumination by moving lights: `Mouse`->`Move Light`

 ![Hemoglobin rendered as "New Cartoon"]({{ page.root }}/fig/hemoglobin-2.png){:width="400"}

-- Changing draw styles.
-Try draw styles `Tube`.
+- Changing draw style of a representation.
+Try `Draw style` --> `Tube`.
-- Create a representation, change its style to `QuickSurf`.
+- Create a new representation and change its style to `QuickSurf`.
 - Make it transparent by changing material to `GlassBubble`
 - Double click to turn representations on/off without deleting them.
 - Most useful draw styles: `NewCartoon`, `QuickSurf`, `Surf`, `Licorice`, `VDW`, `HBonds`